 Crackdown on Illegal Sportsbooks and Penalty Structure

-As per the SWC, these companies bring the count to six and seven among illegal operations penalized so far.
+According to the SWC, these companies bring the total to six and seven among illegal operations penalized so far.
 The SWC declared, “The main goal for us is removing unlicensed sportsbooks from Tennessee to keep betting safe and under control to protect the state’s interests.”

 SWC mentioned that any company in Tennessee that helps offshore illegal sportsbooks may have to deal with criminal consequences.
-The Sports Gaming Act gives authority to fine $10,000 for the first violation when bets are taken without a license, then $15,000 for a second time, and $25,000 for a third violation.
-If violations keep happening, every next offence allows for a $25,000 fine.
+The Sports Gaming Act authorizes fines of $10,000 for the first violation when bets are taken without a license, $15,000 for a second offense, and $25,000 for a third violation.
+If violations continue to occur, each subsequent offense will result in a $25,000 fine.

 New Consumer Protection Measures and Regulatory Updates